 Rubber gym flooring: Best choice for heavy workout machines, weights, and equipment

 Widely used in commercial gyms, rubber flooring is considered the most durable choice for supporting heavy equipment like exercise machines, treadmills, and power lifting racks.
-The material is tough enough to handle the shock of dropped weights — but only up to a point.
+The material is also tough enough to handle the shock of dropped weights — but only up to a point.
 (Don’t expect to repeatedly throw 50-pounders around without making a dent.)
-Rubber flooring also offers great traction, whether dry or wet from your sweat.
+Rubber flooring also offers great traction, whether dry or wet from sweat.

-What’s rubber gym flooring made of?
+Q: What’s rubber gym flooring made of?

-What about cleaning rubber gym flooring?
+Q: What about cleaning rubber gym flooring?

-The higher the quality (and cost), the denser the surface, which makes it longer lasting and easier to clean by damp mopping with mild soap and water.
+A: The higher the quality (and cost), the denser the surface, which makes it longer lasting and easier to clean by damp mopping with mild soap and water.